Ronald F. Scott

 Ronald Fraser Scott (April 9, 1929 – August 16, 2005) was a British-born, American geotechnical engineer.
 An internationally recognized authority on the mechanics of soils, his lunar soil experiments on the Surveyor missions cleared the Apollo astronauts to walk safely on the moon.

 Early life and education

 Scott was born in London on April 9, 1929, but grew up in Perth, Scotland.
-He earned a bachelor's degree in civil engineering from the University of Glasgow in 1951, a master's degree from the Massachusetts Institute of Technology in 1953 and a doctorate from M.I.T. in 1955.
+He earned a bachelor's degree in civil engineering from the University of Glasgow in 1951, a master's degree from the Massachusetts Institute of Technology in 1953 with the thesis titled, 'Numerical Analysis of Consolidation Problems' and a Doctor of Science from M.I.T. in 1955.
 His interest in soil behavior – possibly sparked by boyhood experience digging potatoes during World War II when the men were away at service – developed into a scientific understanding of soils as complicated two-phase media of solid particles and fluids.
 After graduation, he worked for the U.S. Army Corps of Engineers constructing pavements on permafrost in Greenland.
 He joined the engineering faculty at the California Institute of Technology as an assistant professor in 1958.